Powerful 6.2-magnitude earthquake hits Indonesia

 A 6.2-magnitude earthquake hit the south of Indonesia’s East Java province on Tuesday, according to the country’s geophysics agency.

-The earthquake was strongly felt, according to social media posts by locals in the region, and took place at a depth of 10 kilometres off the southern coast of East Java province.
+The earthquake occurred at 1.07pm local time and was strongly felt, according to social media posts by locals in the region.
+It took place at a depth of 10 kilometres off the southern coast of East Java province.

 The agency added it is not expected to trigger a tsunami.